Digitisation and its impact on match making

 Investment opportunities are increasing

-The digitisation of finding deal has largely been driven by the increase in investment opportunities.
+The digitisation of finding deals has largely been driven by the increase in investment opportunities.
 Globalisation has made the marketplace wider and technology adaption has opened doors for new types of business opportunities, such as in the case of the fintech sector.
-For investors, these two trends have meant that deals have become abundant – opportunities to invest are everywhere and the online platforms make it easier to keep up with investments.
+For investors, these two trends have meant that deals have become abundant – opportunities to invest are everywhere and online platforms make it easier to keep up with investments.

 The advantages of digital deal matching

-Furthermore, the digital platforms have taken transparency to their heart – the matchmaking process is structured and the information is available for both parties.
+Furthermore, digital platforms have taken transparency to their heart – the matchmaking process is structured and the information is available for both parties.
 Because the process is digitalised, technology helps ensure the process is also faster and more focused on connecting the right investor with the right investment.
 Digital platforms are able to utilise artificial intelligence and Big Data to ensure the investment matches fit the description and are not done using a ‘needle in the haystack’ approach.

 It’s also worth noticing how much digital deal matching reduces the burden of due diligence.
 Investors and assets are fully vetted on these platforms, ensuring you don’t have to focus too much energy on finding out information about the possible partner.
 Digital platforms also often help with sharing information and responding to any regulatory requirements, the investment process will need to deal with.
 Overall, the process becomes streamlined and straightforward.